Solar for your business

-If you require changes to any portion of the application after submission, you must complete an Application Addendum form and submit it to SRP through our PowerClerk online application.
-An online version will be available soon in PowerClerk.
+If you require changes to any portion of the application after submission, you must complete the Customer Change Request for Submitted Applications form located within your PowerClerk online application.

 Nonprofit customers entering into a Solar Service Agreement with a third-party solar vendor will need to submit the following agreements in accordance with our Distributed Solar Option (DSO):

 - Power Purchase and Sale Agreement

 - SRP Commercial Solar Energy Program Supplement to Program Requirements

 After approving the application, SRP will assign a design consultant to review the drawings and perform a pre-construction site visit to ensure the proposed installation will comply with SRP interconnection guidelines.
 For projects over 300 kW AC, a more in-depth review is required.